Student Budget Calculator — Monthly Income & Expenses

 Savings Rate

-The classic 50/30/20 budgeting rule (50% needs, 30% wants, 20% savings) needs adjustment for students, since tuition and fixed educational costs distort the categories.
-A more practical student adaptation:
+The classic 50/30/20 rule (50% needs, 30% wants, 20% savings) breaks down for students because tuition and educational costs distort everything.
+Here's a more realistic student version:

-Personal & social15–20%Entertainment, eating out, clothing, personal care
+Personal & social15–20%Eating out, entertainment, clothing, personal care

 Building an Emergency Fund on a Student Budget